Jump to Navigation

-The Increasing Cost of Automobile Accident Deaths
+The Increasing Cost Of Automobile Accident Deaths

 Each year, more than 30,000 Americans are killed in automobile accidents, according to the Center for Disease Control (CDC).
 In fact, automobile accidents are the leading cause of death in the United States for those ages 5-34.

-The High Cost of Automobile Deaths
+The High Cost Of Automobile Deaths

 In addition to causing immeasurable loss to the families of these children, teens and young adults, the CDC estimates that these automobile accident deaths are causing around $41 billion in medical expenses and lost work each year.